Storyville Slayer: Ellwood's trial

 The trial began on June 8, 1999, in Lafayette.
 During the proceedings, a number of Ellwood's former cellmates and prostitutes testified as prosecution witnesses, with the former claiming that he had confessed to the killings while the latter claimed that he had assaulted them.
 Diane Gilliam, a former prostitute, told the court that she had known Ellwood since the early 1990s and had dated him periodically.
 She testified that in 1992, during a date, Ellwood, while under the influence of drugs, assaulted, beat and strangled her into unconsciousness.
-Gilliam stated that she woke up to find herself in a pool of blood in an unfamiliar, wooded area, where a passing motorist found her by chance and sheltered her at the motel he was staying at.
+Gilliam stated that she woke up to find herself in a pool of blood in an unfamiliar, wooded area, where a passing motorist found her by chance and sheltered her at the motel where he was staying.
 She said that she did not report the incident, due to being a prostitute with a criminal record.

-Another girl, Navassa Richmond, a former stripper and prostitute, in turn testified that she had also been beaten and assaulted twice by a drug-crazed Ellwood, during which he also attempted to strangle her.
+Navassa Richmond, a former stripper and prostitute, in turn testified that she had also been beaten and assaulted twice by a drug-crazed Ellwood, during which he also attempted to strangle her.
 Janie Stokes, a former prostitute, told the court that she first met him in either 1992 or 1993 at Snell's gas station in Marrero, when he was working as a cab driver.
 Stokes stated Ellwood bought her lunch and treated her nicely before driving her to his home, where he suggested that they use cocaine.
 After doing drugs together, Ellwood beat her, but she managed to flee.
 The witness, like Gilliam, did not report the incident because she was a drug addict.
 Antoinette Rainey, who worked as a drug dealer in New Orleans, also appeared as a witness for the prosecution, testifying that Ellwood was a regular customer.
-She recounted an incident in which Ellwood forced her into his car at gunpoint, then drove her to an underpass where he beat, raped and robbed, threatening to kill her during the ordeal.
+She recounted an incident in which Ellwood forced her into his car at gunpoint, then drove her to an underpass where he beat, raped and robbed her, threatening to kill her during the ordeal.
 Rainey was able to escape, but did not report the attack due to her criminal lifestyle.